Motivesoft/condaluna/README.md

 # The @condaluna.com gallery
-This site is a galler of my public graphics, images, animations, wallpapers and fonts for your use.
+This site is a gallery of stickers, GIFs, fonts and wallpapers for your use.

-# Stickers and GIFs
-Stickers and GIFs available to download from my account on [GIPHY](https://giphy.com/condaluna/ "@condaluna on GIPHY")